Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Cooling / Breathability 3.7 Linen helps, foam still retains some heat
+Cooling / Breathability 3.7 Linen helps, though the foam still holds some heat.

-Seat Comfort 3.6 Better for short sessions than all-day lounging
+Seat Comfort 3.6 Better for short sessions than all-evening lounging.

-Back Support 3.4 Works best when you set the angle more upright
+Back Support 3.4 Works best when the back angle stays a bit more upright.

-Seat Depth Fit 3.8 Moderate depth, but posture depends on the back angle
+Seat Depth Fit 3.8 Moderate depth, but posture still depends on the back angle.

-Durability 3.5 Fine for typical use, feels like a budget futon build
+Durability 3.5 Fine for typical use and clearly built as a budget futon.

-Ease of Movement / Repositioning 4.3 Lightweight enough to shift without drama
+Ease of Movement / Repositioning 4.3 Light enough to shift without much drama.

-Cleaning 3.4 Spot-clean routine is manageable but not effortless
+Cleaning 3.4 Spot-clean care is manageable, not effortless.

-Overall Score 3.8 A flexible futon that’s best as a compact, occasional sleeper
+Overall Score 3.8 Best as a compact futon with occasional sleeper duty.

 Furmax Faux Leather Futon with Cup Holders